British Rail Class 455: Class 455/8

+The Class 455/8 units were built between 1982 and 1984.
+These include all 46 units formerly operated by Southern (allocated to Stewarts Lane depot) and 28 allocated to South Western Railway (at Wimbledon depot).
+The last full day of service of the Southern Class 455/8 was 14 May 2022, with the final service ran in the early hours of 15 May 2022.

 Class 455/9

 The Class 455/9 units were built in 1985, and all 20 units are allocated to South Western Railway at Wimbledon depot.
 These were similar to the 455/7s, except that they had new-build TSOs.

+In 1990, two units were fitted with chopper traction control to demonstrate the feasibility of operation on the South Western Railway.
+Car No. 5912 and Nos.
+5916–20 were equipped with chopper systems manufactured by GEC Traction (No. 5912) and Brush (Nos.
+5916–20), respectively.
+During the test runs, the GEC system showed only marginal energy savings, while the Brush system suffered from ongoing reliability problems with its traction control.
+Eventually, both cars reverted to their original resistance control systems.

 In connection with the Crossrail project, which was rejected in 1994, two trailer cars were modified to take plug doors.
 Both were coupled and ran in service in this condition.
 After an extended period in service, it was found that the modifications had slightly weakened the overall structure.
 One train was re-fitted with sliding doors, but the other was removed from service, remaining at Eastleigh Works to be cannibalised for spare parts.
 The latter car served as a demonstrator for the South West Trains refurbished full red livery until it was scrapped in 2005.